 The food and drink we consume during autumn can make or break our skin - no matter how much moisturiser we paint on.
 As we spend more time huddled up inside, we spend less time soaking up what we need from the sun: vitamin B. This hero vitamin is what helps build our skin’s barrier, and can be found in a lot of the food we eat, even on a vegetarian or vegan diet.
 Traditionally vitamin B is thought to be a meat-eater’s exclusive, but soya milk, mushrooms, orange juice and cereals all contain this highly important substance.
 If you need a vitamin B boost, Life Armour Nutrition's Drops of Vitality is a fast acting vitamin B supplement.

-It can also be easy to reach for the kettle every time we feel thirsty in the cooler months, but the caffeine found in tea and coffee is not our skin’s best friend.
+It can also be easy to reach for the kettle every time we feel thirsty in the cooler months, but the caffeine found in tea and coffee is not doing our skin any favours.
 Caffeine is a diuretic - meaning it increases the production of urine - so naturally, it will dehydrate us.
 So perhaps next time you feel the need for a top up, pour yourself a glass of water instead, as hydrating our skin from the inside is equally as fundamental as slapping on the product.

 Shop Autumn Skincare